awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-customresponsebody.md

 # AWS::WAFv2::WebACL CustomResponseBody<a name="aws-properties-wafv2-webacl-customresponsebody"></a>

 The response body to use in a custom response to a web request\.
-This is referenced by key from the `CustomResponse` `CustomResponseBodyKey`\.
+This is referenced by key from [CustomResponse](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-wafv2-webacl-blockaction.html#cfn-wafv2-webacl-blockaction-customresponse) `CustomResponseBodyKey`\.

 ## Syntax<a name="aws-properties-wafv2-webacl-customresponsebody-syntax"></a>